 Things to consider with a structured plan:

-1. Don’t expect to be all gourmet and shit with your food.
+1. Don’t expect to be all gourmet with your food.
 I mean we all love to have a variety but when you are training with a purpose and watching your bucks, it pays to be boring.

 3. I suggest using a macro plan to fit the food to meet your macro-nutrient needs.
 If you don’t like macros, relax, you only really have to do this once.
 The rest is just making the same shit (or a slight variety of it) day after day.
-Of course it is fucking boring, but what do you want, variety or to meet your goals?
+Of course it is boring, but what do you want, variety or to meet your goals?
 If you are doing this on a budget, that choice should be crystal clear.

 So I figured mine out last night and here is the breakdown: